TORONTO METROPOLITAN UNIVERSITY

 *Note: COE students can only choose project topics from COE70AB approved list of projects.

-Once the EDP topics are posted on the website, students can contact the professors teaching this course termed the Faculty Lab Coordinators (FLCs) to discuss their project topics available for student selection and the design challenges for those projects.
+Once the EDP topics are posted, students can contact the professors teaching this course termed the Faculty Lab Coordinators (FLCs) to discuss their project topics available for student selection and the design challenges for those projects.
 Once they are assigned a topic by the computer selection process, they can then discuss with their assigned FLC to modify their topics subjected to the approval of their respective FLCs.

 Course Organization Details (COE70A) [1 hr Lec + 1 hr Lab/Tut]